-Come meet with us and enjoy a cup of Jittery Joe’s coffee with Lance while he reviews your case and explains the options available to you and any possible defenses.
+Lance will review your case and explains the options available to you and any possible defenses.
 Even if you decide not to contest your DUI charge, you will benefit from a consultation with an experienced and respected DUI defense attorney.

 What to Bring to Your Consultation

 Please bring all copies of citations, DDS 1205 driving permit, copies of any bond paperwork, notices regarding your court date or continuances, and, if you have obtained a copy of any accident or incident reports, bring that as well.
 In addition, if it is applicable to your situation, you should bring:

 - Restaurants or bar receipts

 - Copies of any records of prior arrests or convictions

 - A time line of events leading up to arrest

 - Head Trauma / Brain Injury

 - Back or Spine Injury